yypy22/yypy22/README.md

 🍜 In my free time, I enjoy exploring new food spots or cafes.
 NO RAMEN, NO LIFE

 ✈️ I love traveling too.
-I have been to Germany, Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.
+I have been to Germany, Austria, Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.
 Lots of others on my bucket list

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.